SkunkworksAI/hydra-moe/README.md

 ## Initial Expert Domains

-We have identified the following domains for the initial expert modules:
+We are training experts for the following domains:

 - Math
 - Science (Physics, Chemistry, Biology..)